-The all-time leading scorer in Division I women's basketball, Jackie Stiles is now in her third season as an assistant coach for her alma mater.
+The all-time leading scorer in Division I women’s basketball, Jackie Stiles is now in her fourth season as an assistant coach for her alma mater.

 Stiles, who entered college coaching in 2012 as an assistant to former Lady Bear Charity (Shira) Elliott at Loyola Marymount, is the most decorated student-athlete in the history of Missouri State athletics.

 As a senior, Stiles was named to the 2001 Kodak All-America First Team, the Associated Press All-America First Team and was named Women’s Basketball News Service Player of the Year after finishing her collegiate career with 3,393 points, a record that still stands.
 Her 1,062 points that season remained the only 1,000-point season in Division I women’s basketball history until 2014, and still stands as the record.
 She also holds the No. 4 single game total with 56 in a March 2000 contest against Evansville.

 She was also named the Honda Awards program Player of the Year and was the recipient of the coveted Honda Awards Broderick Cup, as well as the Wade Trophy as a senior.